-1. ILLUSTRATIVE REPORT ON AGREED-UPON PROCEDURES (AT Section 201.32)
+1. ILLUSTRATIVE REPORT ON AGREED-UPON PROCEDURES (at Section 201.32)

-Office of Personnel Management
+United States Office of Personnel Management (OPM)

-We have performed the procedures enumerated below, which were agreed to by the audit committees and management of OPM and [carrier], solely to assist you in evaluating the accompanying Annual Accounting Statement for the period ending September 30, 200X.
+We have performed the procedures enumerated below, which were agreed to by the audit committee and management of (carrier) and OPM and solely to assist in evaluating the accompanying Annual Accounting Statement for the period ending September 30, 2008.
 This agreed-upon procedure engagement was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
 The sufficiency of these procedures is solely the responsibility of those specified in this report.
-Consequently, we make no representation regarding the sufficiency of the procedures described below either for the purpose for which this report has been requested or for any other purpose.
+Consequently, we make no representation regarding the sufficiency of the procedures described below, either for the purpose for which this report has been requested or for any other purpose.